• Horizontal Logo

 2 Semesters, 1.0 Credit, Full-Time

 Chemistry Honors is an accelerated introductory course designed for science-oriented students.
 In addition to the topics covered in chemistry, studies include an introduction to electrochemistry, organic chemistry, acid-base equilibria, solubility equilibria, and nuclear chemistry.
 Chemistry or Chemistry (Honors) is required for all sophomores.
-Prerequisite: Biology and Departmental Recommendation
+Prerequisite: Students are eligible if they have earned an A- in Biology Honors or an A in Biology.

 • Chinese II